sciurius/perl-Getopt-Long/README.md

 Relevant targets of the GNUmakefile are

-* test : runs the standard tests
+* `test` : runs the standard tests

-* regtest : runs the extended regression tests
+* `regtest` : runs the extended regression tests

-* dist : creates a new tar.gz distribution
+* `dist` : creates a new tar.gz distribution

 A Github release is a snapshot of this repository.
-An official CPAN release must be made with the 'dist' target of the GNUmakefile.
+An official CPAN release must be made with the `dist` target of the GNUmakefile.

 ## Copyright and Disclaimer